RTEMS/rtems-docs/c-user/configuring_a_system.rst

 -----------------------
 .. index:: CONFIGURE_MEMORY_OVERHEAD

-*CONSTANT:*
+CONSTANT:
     ``CONFIGURE_MEMORY_OVERHEAD``

-*DATA TYPE:*
+DATA TYPE:
     Unsigned integer (``size_t``).

-*RANGE:*
+RANGE:
     Zero or positive.

-*DEFAULT VALUE:*
+DEFAULT VALUE:
     The default value is 0.

-**DESCRIPTION:**
+DESCRIPTION:

-Thie parameter is set to the number of kilobytes the application wishes to add to the requirements calculated by ``<rtems/confdefs.h>``.
+    This parameter is set to the number of kilobytes the application wishes to add to the requirements calculated by ``<rtems/confdefs.h>``.

-**NOTES:**
+NOTES:
     This configuration parameter should only be used when it is suspected that a bug in ``<rtems/confdefs.h>`` has resulted in an underestimation.
     Typically the memory allocation will be too low when an application does not account for all message queue buffers or task stacks.

 ..
 COMMENT: === CONFIGURE_HAS_OWN_CONFIGURATION_TABLE ===